tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/manufacturing/management/alternative_wc.rst

 .. image:: alternative_wc/work-orders-setting.png
    :align: center
-   :alt: Work order settings ticked in Odoo Manufacturing.
+   :alt: Work order settings ticked in CoquiAPPs Manufacturing.

 Now, go to :menuselection:`Configuration --> Work Centers` and create two new work centers.
 Add the second work center as an alternative to the first one and vice versa.